johnstennett24/CSharp_MySQL/README.md

   ## Instructions
     1. Install C# and .NET 6.0
     2. Clone this repository
+    3. Make sure you have a mySQL server running on your local machine.
-    3. open a new terminal and type 'dotnet build'
+    4. open a new terminal and type 'dotnet build'
-    4. Once you recieve a 'build succesecul' notification, type 'dotnet run'
+    5. Once you recieve a 'build succesecul' notification, type 'dotnet run'